A First Time RV and Trailer Owners Buyer’s Guide

 - For us, since we already had the Yukon, the travel trailer was the obvious choice.
 At 26 feet of living area with the slideout adding quite a few extra square feet it felt comfortable for the two of us.
 If we had kids, we would have had a different set of priorities.
 Then we’d have been looking at a fifth wheel and probably for one of the “bunkhouse” variants that sleeps several kids stacked nicely.

-- Decide what each individual wants in your new RV.
+Next, decide what each individual wants in the new RV.

 - The bride wanted a “real bathroom/shower” not a toilet with a shower over it.
 She also wanted a “bedroom”—not a bed in a camper—and lots of storage.